flybywiresim/docs/docs/start/faq.md

 **Q: What are the liveries available?**

 A: All liveries for the default A320 are compatible with the A32NX Mod.
-You can download some of your favourite liveries at [Flightsim.to](https://flightsim.to).
+You can download some of your favorite liveries at [Flightsim.to](https://flightsim.to).

 **Q: When will it be released?**

 A: The project is an ongoing rolling release.
-See [Downloads](#Downloads).
+See [Downloads](/start/installation/#downloads).

 **Q: When is the next update?**